reasonmethis/docdocgo-core/README.md

 - `/ex chat <optional number of past messages>` (or `/export` instead of `/ex`)

 If the number of past messages is not specified, the entire conversation will be exported.
-If you want to export the messages in reverse order, use `/ex <optional number> reverse`.
+If you want to export the messages in reverse order, use `/ex chat <optional number> reverse`.

 ## Sharing your collection with others